 2. Wash fresh fruits and vegetables and place on cotton towels to dry.

-3. Engage all your senses as you shake, smell, peel, slice and taste produce.
+3. Engage all your senses as you shake, smell, wash, peel, slice and taste an apple.

 Fall Harvest Thematic Unit